38

 The energy expenditure has four main components:

 • Basal metabolic rate: Energy expended when the body is in a fasted—over 12 hours of no food intake—resting state (no movement, lying still) in a warm, quite environment.
 When scientists measure BMR the long fasting period makes it necessary to start the test in the morning which complicates research.
 Therefore there is also an relaxed version of the BMR, the resting metabolic rate or RMR for short.
 The RMR is still measured in a resting position in a warm quiet environment but the fasting period is shorter (3 – 4 hours) and slight movement is allowed.
 The RMR is about 6 % higher than the BMR.
+If you are not an athlete the BMR is the largest component of the energy expenditure.

 • Physical activity has two sub-components.
 NEAT or non-exercise activity thermogenesis is any type of light physical activity during the day while exercise related energy expenditure refers to structured exercise.